How Shall I Live Now in the Unexpected Present //

 Also featuring hannah rubin

-Fri, May 22nina AtwaterJoin us for an early evening reception of poetry and performance featuring local LA artists exploring themes of transition, grief, love, and interspecies kinship.
+Fri, May 22nina AtwaterJoin us for an exuberant reception of poetry, music, and performance featuring local LA artists exploring themes of transition, grief, love, and interspecies kinship.
 This event marks the closing of hannah rubin's photography exhibit, How Shall I Live Now in the Unexpected Present.